GEM-benchmark/GEM-benchmark.github.io/web/data/shared_task.md

 ```

-In this case, `dataset_identifier` is the identifier of the dataset followed by an identifier of the set the outputs were created from, for example `_val` or `_test`.
-That means, the CommonGEN validation set would have the identifier `commongen_val`.
+In this case, `dataset_identifier` is the identifier of the dataset followed by an identifier of the set the outputs were created from, for example `_validation` or `_test`.
+That means, the CommonGEN validation set would have the identifier `commongen_validation`.

 #### Model Card